Waldemar Milewicz: Honours

 Milewicz received many awards and prizes for his work, among them the SAIS-Ciba Prize for Excellence in Journalism by Johns Hopkins University in Baltimore in 1995 (for his work in Chechnya), the Polish Grand Press Journalist of the Year Award in 2001, as well as several state awards, including two Order of Polonia Restituta medals (Knight's Cross in 2002 and Officer's Cross posthumously).

 The urn with his ashes was rested in the Military Cemetery in Warsaw.

-He was a fan of an English synthpop band Depeche Mode.
-According to his last will, their song I Feel You was played during his memorial service.
+He was a fan of the band Depeche Mode.
+According to his last will, their song "I Feel You" was played during his memorial service.